 RECOMMENDATION: Stay at the Best Western Historic Area Inn

-Best Western Hotels and Resorts has been our travel partner throughout the year, so we stayed at the BW Historic Area Inn.
-The location was ideal for visiting Colonial Williamsburg, the Jamestown Settlement, and for popping over to Yorktown and Newport News.
+We stayed at the BW Historic Area Inn.
+While the accommodations were fine and clean, the hotel itself is in need of an update.
+The location was ideal though for visiting Colonial Williamsburg, the Jamestown Settlement, and for popping over to Yorktown and Newport News.

 As with most Best Westerns, breakfast is included with your stay, as is WiFi.
-The Best Western Historic Area Inn is a great budget travel option, as its location just away from the main core makes it not walking distance.
+The Best Western Historic Area Inn is a budget travel option, and as its location just away from the main core makes it not walking distance, you will need to drive over to the primary historic area.
 That’s okay though, because there is tons of parking all around Colonial Williamsburg!

 Complete plan for a Day at Colonial Williamsburg with Kids